 NBN and LEDC partner up to improve infrastructure in 'underserved' areas of Australia

-Australian data centre connectivity company Leading Edge Data Centres (LEDC) has entered into the Wholesale Broadband Agreement with NBN for Facilities Access Service, with an aim to improve the ‘digital experience’ in rural and underserved areas of Australia.
+Australian data center connectivity company Leading Edge Data Centers (LEDC) has entered into the Wholesale Broadband Agreement with NBN for Facilities Access Service, with an aim to improve the ‘digital experience’ in rural and underserved areas of Australia.

-LEDC will now have the opportunity to build infrastructure for NBN's retail service providers (RSPs) to connect to LEDC data centres across the country.
+LEDC will now have the opportunity to build infrastructure for NBN's retail service providers (RSPs) to connect to LEDC data centers across the country.

 LEDC will first see measures implemented across 14 LEDC locations in New South Wales, with later roll-outs in Victoria and Queensland.